Doctor of Dental Medicine (DMD)

 Tooth Conservation covers clinical aspects of tooth conservation including treatment planning and handling patient concerns regarding restorative procedures and materials.
 Training commences early in Year 1 in a simulated learning environment where students are introduced to dental instrumentation and the dental operatory environment, together with simple restorative procedures.
 Complexity of restorative procedures increases throughout Years 2 and 3, with initial practice of all procedures in the simulation clinic.

 For all Information please see the University's Ask a question

 The Faculty of Dentistry regularly reviews the admission criteria and application processes for its courses, including the Dentistry Program.
 It reserves the right to change these criteria and processes without notice.
 Information on this website provides advice about the currently applicable criteria and processes, and may not be correct for future application periods.
+Applications for 2014 intake are closed.
 Please note that selection requirements for 2015 entry are under review by the Admissions Committee.
 Any new policy will be posted here when it is available.
 Please revisit this website on a regular basis for any updates.
 It is unnecessary to contact the University at this stage as no further information can be provided.

 The Admissions Guide 2014 contains detailed information about DMD admission requirements and eligibility.

 APPLICANTS ARE REQUIRED TO DOWNLOAD AND READ THE ADMISSIONS GUIDE BEFORE STARTING AN APPLICATION.

 ADMISSIONS GUIDE 2014

 There are five admissions criteria for entry into the program.